EraAdem/appointment-scheduler-client/README.md

 ### Unsolved Problems

--   Still need to ....
+-   Still need to work for the design of the application
--   Would like to eventually ....
+-   Would like to eventually work and to connect with a third API.

 ## Images